zack-test-org/git-xargs/context-converter/README.md

 # TODO

-* Improve node traversal logic
 * Support all cases for context repair:
 - [x] Find `context` nodes and overwrite them (for testing purposes and familiarization with the yaml v3 API)
-- [ ] When no `context` node is present for a workflow job, add it along with the correct context
+- [x] When no `context` node is present for a workflow job, add it along with the correct context
 - [ ] When a `context` node is present, without the correct values, add the value
 - [ ] When a context node is present, with the correct value, do nothing